-Humans are heavily prone to unconscious bias.
-In fact we rely upon it to survive.
 While these biases help us not go insane, unfortunately, it has led us to the point today where they are having a very significant effect in the workforce.
 There are many serious forms of bias, but the best known is gender bias.
-A recent study showed simple by changing the name of an applicant from a woman’s to a man’s, with every other detail kept the same, the ‘male’ applicant was more likely to progress to an interview.
+A recent study showed simply by changing the name of an applicant from a woman’s to a man’s, with every other detail kept the same, the ‘male’ applicant was more likely to progress to an interview.
 The exact same CV.

 When humans do screening, they are prone to making snap judgements based on superficialities, ignoring the very many factors that can help actually predict whether a candidate will perform.
 This is where data platforms actually have an advantage, by doing ‘blind screening’ and making the process both faster and fairer.
 However, this only works when the data that goes into the model manages for human frailties.

 When it comes to using data to build predictive models to inform and guide decision-making, it is important to really dig deep on the input data.